Staff

 I moved to HIMS as an assistant professor in 2017 to study the activity of catalysts in sustainable processes by Nuclear Magnetic Resonance (NMR) both experimentally and theoretically.
 Personally, I am still intrigued by metal-ligand bond interactions of organometallic compounds and their theoretical description by ab initio and DFT methods.
 My research focuses on exploring the reaction pathways of highly reactive, transient species stabilized by transition metals with applications in homogenous catalysis.
 Furthermore, I am appointed as a visiting professor in the Department of Chemistry at the University of Johannesburg.

-Since 2019, I work at HIMS with an NWO-Veni grant and I have a 20% appointment at the Rijksmuseum.
-In my research, I develop model systems and analytical methods to study the chemical process that change the structural integrity and appearance of oil paintings.
-This research combines many of the research themes within HIMS, with scientific challenges in the fields of spectroscopy, catalysis, data analysis, and computational modeling.
-Currently, my main focus is to elucidate the effects of water on several important oil paint degradation pathways.
-I have (co-)authored 25 peer-reviewed papers, am part of the Netherlands Institute for Conservation, Art & Science (NICAS), and I collaborate with researchers at Northwestern University, TU Eindhoven, and Wageningen University.
+Since 2023, I am assistant professor in Conservation Science with a position split between HIMS and the Conservation & Restoration program at the Faculty of Humanities, with an additional appointment at the Rijksmuseum.
+In my research, I develop physical model systems and analytical methods to study the chemical processes that change the structural integrity and appearance of oil paintings.
+This research combines many of the research themes within HIMS, with scientific challenges in the fields of spectroscopy, polymer analysis, metal-organic structures, data analysis, and computational modeling.
+I have (co-)authored >43 peer-reviewed papers, am part of the Netherlands Institute for Conservation, Art & Science (NICAS), and I have a long-running collaboration with the Applied Mechanics and Design group at TU Eindhoven.

 I joined HIMS in 2022 as Tenure Track Assistant Professor in Chemistry of Biomolecular Systems.
 I am a member of the Computational Chemistry group and my research focuses on multiscale simulations of biomolecular systems.
 In particular, we design coarse-grained models able to reproduce the intrinsic flexibility of nanoparticles (NPs) and use atomistic simulations combined with rational design to develop ligands for the NPs.
 With a recent grant awarded by the Synapsis Foundation, we design and validate agents (e.g. peptides, proteins) to modulate the activity of proteins associated with neurodegenerative diseases.